felix-lang/felix/doc/tutorial/intro_coroutines_termination.rst

 Every fibre is in one of four states.
 It is either *running*, *active*, *waiting*, or *dead*.

-At any time, for any pthread, there is only ever one running fibre.
+At any time, for any scheduler, there is only ever one running fibre.
-If there are no running fibres, the pthread terminates.
+If there are no running fibres, the scheduler terminates.
 Every pthread that is spawned automatically runs a fibre scheduler, including the mainline thread!